Knowledge is not power.

-In 1999 I started a marketing agency.
+In 1999, I started a marketing agency called MWI.

 My wife and I lived in a studio apartment above a garage and shared a small car with no air conditioning.

-I was poor, unhealthy, and miserable.
+I was unhealthy, broke, and miserable.

 I also had no idea what to do.

 I couldn’t afford to quit, but I also couldn’t afford to keep living like this.
 Something had to change.